 The Department of Commerce provides reasonable accommodations to applicants with disabilities.
 If you need a reasonable accommodation for any part of the application and hiring process, please notify the Human Resources Office at 301-763-4060.
 The decision on granting reasonable accommodation will be on a case-by-case basis.Read more

 You will be evaluated for this job based on how well you meet the qualifications above.

 Your resume, optional cover letter and supporting documentation will be reviewed to determine if you meet the minimum qualifications for the position.
-If you meet the minimum qualifications stated in the job opportunity announcement, we will compare your resume, optional cover letter and supporting documentation to your responses on the scored occupational questionnaire (True/False, Yes/No, Multiple Choice questions).
+If you meet the minimum qualifications stated in the job opportunity announcement, we will compare your resume, optional cover letter and supporting documentation to your responses on the scored occupational questionnaire (True/False, Yes/No, Multiple Choice questions) and place you in one of three pre-defined categories.
+These categories are "gold," "silver," and "bronze."
 Your resume and/or optional cover letter must support your responses to the scored occupational questionnaire, or your score may be lowered.
-The best-qualified candidates will be identified for referral to the hiring manager and may be invited for an interview.
+Candidates placed in the "gold" category will be identified for referral to the hiring manager and may be invited for an interview.

 The scored occupational questionnaire will evaluate you on the following competencies at the at the full performance level of this position (FPL 12):

 - Ability to manage partnership agreements, resolve problems, and address questions and/or concerns.

 - Knowledge of Federal, state, local, and tribal governments' and/or local business and community groups organizational structures and functions.

 - Skills in negotiating, with sometimes reluctant, Federal, state, local, and tribal governments and/or local businesses and community groups in order to receive their support in the Decennial Census through partnerships.